Creatbot F160 PEEK High Performance 3D Printer

 The CreatBot F160 PEEK accepts standard 1.75 mm filaments from any manufacturer.
 Its internal spool holder fits standard spools and stores them inside the enclosed chamber during printing.

-Hand holding a 3D printed beige part created by Creatbot F160, against the printer's geometric-design build plate in the background.
+Hand holding a 3D-printed part created by a Creatbot F160 printer, with the printer's print bed and geometric patterns in the background.

 Key features supporting material compatibility include a fully enclosed 70°C chamber, a 150°C heated aluminum build plate with BuildTak, and a custom filament feeding system.
 Together, they prevent warping, ensure consistent extrusion, and provide stable conditions for temperature-sensitive materials, making the F160 PEEK highly versatile within its price range.